Er-RP/nextjs-tutorial/README.md

 ## Navigation
 1. By default Link component will prefetch the linked page's assets.
 It will leads to the performance issue when page have multiple links. we can disable it use **prefetch** attribute.

+## Fetch data on server side - API
+1. Componet should be async.
+2. React Suspense used to show fallback till data loading.